 Jenstad, Janelle, Mark Kaethler, and Jennifer Roberts-Smith.
 Shakespeare’s Language in Digital Media: Old Words New Tools.
 Digital Research in the Arts and Humanities.
 Series eds.
 Marilyn Deegan, Lorna Hughes, Andrew Prescott, and Harold Short.
 Routledge.
 2018.

 “Théâtre et humanités numériques.
 Du développement des outils aux design experimental.
 [Theatre and the digital humanities: from tool development to experience design].”
 Trans.
 Ioana Galleron.
 Revue d’Historiographie du Théâtre 4.
 Special Issue: Études théâtrales et humanités numériques.
 2017.

 “Activating Interpretation: Experience Design in the Humanities.”
 Making Humanities Matter.
 Ed.
 Jentery Seyers.
 Debates in the Digital Humanities.
 Ed.
 Matthew Gold and Lauren Klein.
 University of Minnesota Press.
 2017.
 With Stan Ruecker.

-- DRAMA 200: Theatre and Performance in Context
+- THPERF 200: Theatre and Performance in Context

 - THPERF 307/407/317/417: Production Participation

 - THPERF 100: Introduction to Theatre

 - THPERF 321/421: Approaches to Acting with Text